Next Session at Leos is Tuesday 22 June. The link for names will appear towards the bottom of this page nearer the date.

 It is essential that all parents are quickly accessible in case of need by their child, be it to help tie their shoelace, dress a cut or respond to a major injury.
-We do not have someone who has been delegated the responsibility as CoVid first aid (with full PPE) – we feel it unfair to ask a parent to do this when whatever needs doing can be done by the child’s parent.
+We do not have someone who has been delegated the responsibility as CoVid first aid (with full PPE) – we feel it unfair to ask the volunteer leader to do this when whatever needs doing can be done by the child’s parent.

 GPS track of Training Session on 3 December by Abs Kingston

-If you’ve not filled in the Survey and you want to attend on 6 April you must fill in the survey below by Wednesday 31 March 10pm
+If you want to attend on 22 June (Leos) you must fill in the survey below by Wednesday 16 June 6pm.

 - which dates you are available?